 “I didn’t ask,” Willard puffed.

-“Well, good for you, Master Buffalo,” Rachael cheered, “Let’s go,” she urged flapping onto Willard’s back.
+“Well, good for you, Master Bison,” Rachael cheered, “Let’s go,” she urged flapping onto Willard’s back.

 Willard trotted toward the line of trees with Rachael bouncing on his rump.
 When they got close, Willard stopped.
 Rachael could sense that he was tensing up.
 She was afraid he would loose his nerve and want to turn back.
 To make matters worse, a rolling boulder came moving along the trail kicking up dust.